nashbio/policies/source/sections/09-configuration_management_policy.md

 3. Once provisioning has been approved, the ops team member must configure the new system according to the standard baseline chosen for the system's role, and according to the requisite SOP.
    * For some systems, this requires altering the configuration files to suit the customers specific deployment needs.
 All logs of this activity are stored in Github.
 4. If the system will be used to house ePHI, the ops team member must add an encrypted block data volume to the VM during provisioning.
-   * For systems on cloud providers, the ops team member must add a block data volume and set up OS-level data encryption.
+   * For systems on cloud providers, the ops team member must add a block data volume and set up OS-level data encryption, if VMs are used.
 5. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed.

 ### 9.3.1 Provisioning Linux Systems